The Moyal cohomology of the N=1 spinning particle: The Moyal cohomology of the spinning particle: general case

-Let $E$ and $F$ be vector bundles with covariant derivatives $\nabla^E$ and $\nabla^F$ over a manifold $M$ with affine connection $\nabla^{TM}$.
-The complete symbol of a differential operator $\CD$ over $M$ taking sections of $E$ to sections of $F$ is the section of the vector bundle $\pi^*\Hom(E,F)$ over the cotangent bundle $\pi:T^*M\to M$ equal in the fiber $T^*_xM$, $x\in M$, to the complete Weyl symbol $\sigma(\CD)$ of the germ of the differential operator $\CD$ in the normal coordinate system around $x$ defined by the connection $\nabla^{TM}$, with respect to the radial gauge on the vector bundles $E$ and $F$.
-That is, using the normal coordinate system and the radial gauge, we write the operator $\CD$ as a germ of a differential operator on $T^*_xM$ at $0$, with values in the vector space $\Hom(E_x,F_x)$.
+of $\CD$ is a section of $\pi^*\End(E)$ polynomial in the fibers.
+Restricted to the fiber $T^*_xU$, $x\in U$, $\sigma(\CD)$ is the complete Weyl symbol of the germ of the differential operator $\CD$ in the normal coordinate system around $x$ defined by the connection $\nabla^U$, with respect to the radial gauge on the vector bundle $E$.
 The covariant complete Weyl symbol (Pflaum \citep{Pflaum}) is characterized by the formula